tc39/proposal-decorators/README.md

     - `"getter"`
     - `"setter"`
     - `"field"`
-- `name`:
+- `key`:
-    - Public field or method: the `name` is the String or Symbol property key.
+    - Public field or method: the `key` is the String or Symbol property key.
     - Private field or method: missing (could be provided as some representation of the private name, in a follow-on proposal)
-    - Class: missing
+    - Class: missing (you can get the class’s name through the first parameter’s `name` property)
 - `isStatic`:
     - Static field or method: `true`
     - Instance field or method: `false`